arnavzek/tree.js/README.md

-# tree.js
+# Tree.js

-A good starting point if you want to make your own reactive library like react.js, with cold simple vanilla js
+A good starting point if you want to make your own reactive library like react.js, with cold simple vanilla js & without classes

-efficient with the most minimal code. that's a little exaggerated cause you are here and you can do better

-code is self explanable

-how to use
-in the main function(){
+how to use: in the main function(){

+        twig({
-you declare a new component with addon()
+            name: "counter", //you declare a new component with twig()

-        addon({
-            name: "counter", // (this will be variable we will call in the main tree)

             addCount: function(){
                 this.setState({count: this.state.count+1}) // our sweet setState